 If you accidentally find yourself with the leash taut in the red or amber danger zones, move towards your cat to release the tension on the leash, and reposition so that the leash is back in the safe zone.

-The Gatsby cat harness is designed for use with a handheld leash, with an attentive human being at one end!
+The Supakit cat harness is designed for use with a handheld leash, with an attentive human being at one end!
 We strongly advise against tethering for safety reasons, and it can also compromise the escape-proofing features of the harness due to low leash angles.

 What to do: